eebod/E-space-hashnode/clswn7ir600020bk0a8s5gvfl.md

 To prove that this approach to updating media on Whatsapp actually improves the quality, there are two tests involved, the visual and size test.

-* **Visual Test**
+**Visual Test**

-    For the visual test, all I have to do is post the same images side by side, with the first using the HD upload method, and the other,the regular status upload method we are all used to.
+* For the visual test, all I have to do is post the same images side by side, with the first using the HD upload method, and the other,the regular status upload method we are all used to.

-* Unforunately, I would not be able to highlight the differences on here, this is due to the fact that, this platform(hashnode) performs its image compression when uploaded here, this would tamper with the quality of the images being compared and make it very hard to make out any difference.
+* Unfortunately, I would not be able to highlight the differences on here, this is due to the fact that, this platform(hashnode) performs its image compression when uploaded here, this would tamper with the quality of the images being compared and make it very hard to make out any difference.
 But you can do this yourself and find the difference.

 **Size Test**